 Who is looking at your online reviews?
 Nearly everyone.
-It’s important to understand that everyone from past and prospective customers to future employees and business partners look to online reviews before engaging with your business.
+The truth is everyone from prospective customers to future employees and business partners look at online reviews before engaging with your business.

-The COVID-19 pandemic accelerated businesses’ digital interaction with consumers by three years, pushing up the rate of consumers reading online reviews of local businesses.
 A BrightLocal study shows that 87% of people read reviews, and 79% trust them as much as a personal recommendation.
-Brands are quickly realizing the impact of validated, independent reviews on the bottom line.
 In fact, a recent Northwestern University study suggests that having at least five quality product reviews can increase the likelihood of purchase by 270%.
+As a result, brands are quickly realizing the impact of validated, independent reviews on their bottom line.

 Star ratings can help businesses earn trust from potential customers, improve local search rankings, and boost conversions.
 48% of consumers won’t even look twice at a company with fewer than 4-stars.